xzy-bit/Crypting/SM4/README.md

 ### sm4.c / sm4.java

 The input contains four lines.\
-The first line contains a positive integer $T$ , which represents the number of encryption/decryption times.
+The first line contains a positive integer $T$ , which represents the number of encryption / decryption times.
 The same key is used.\
 The second line is a hexadecimal string $s$ , starting with `0x`and representing the text, guaranteed $|s|=34$;\
 The third line is a hexadecimal string $k$ , starting with `0x`, which is the key, guaranteed $|k|=34$;\
-The fourth line is a non-negative integer $op$ , representing the encryption/decryption mode, 1 for encryption, and 0 for decryption.\
+The fourth line is a non-negative integer $op$ , representing the encryption / decryption mode, 1 for encryption, and 0 for decryption.\
-The Output is a string beginning with `0x` , representing the result of crypting/decrypting.
+The Output is a string beginning with `0x` , representing the result of crypting / decrypting.

 ##### Input 1